 The key to becoming a fearless leader is having the right team surrounding you.
 A church's staff plays a vital role in a pastor's success.
 They are a support system that blocks interference from outsources.

-The pastor has more time to focus on church business without small distractions.
-It also allows someone to minister without fear.
+With the right team, the pastor has more time to focus on church business without small distractions.
+They allow the pastor to minister without fear.
 The end result is a successful pastor who is strong and courageous when doing what's right.

 Joshua 1:9